makuge/web23-exercise-2/README.md

 The second exercise in Web Technologies consists of three tasks, each of which contains a series of subtasks.
 All in all, there are **ten** tests run, each for one subtask.
 These subtasks are either implemented on the client- or on the server-side.
 You find detailed information about them in the **Tasks** section below.

 To set up your working environment for the project, you will have to perform the same steps you already used in exercise 1.
-First, you clone the project and configure it in an IDE, then you install the project's dependencies.
+First, you **clone** the project and configure it in an IDE, then you **install** the project's dependencies.
 To do so, run

     npm install

-in the project's root directory `README` file is located).
+in the project's root directory, where this `README.md` file is located.

 Use

     npm start

-or the **recommended** option:
+or using `nodemon` (the **recommended** option)

     npm run start-nodemon